-To become a Radiology Technician in Texas, you need to complete an accredited associate degree program, pass the American Registry of Radiologic Technologists (ARRT) exam, and apply for state licensure through the Texas Medical Board (TMB).
+To become a Radiology Technician in Texas, you must complete an accredited associate degree, pass the American Registry of Radiologic Technologists (ARRT) exam, and earn a state license from the Texas Medical Board (TMB).

 According to the Bureau of Labor Statistics (BLS), radiologic technologists and technicians in Texas earn $75,770 per year ($36.43 per hour).
 Employment is projected to grow 5% from 2024 to 2034, reflecting steady demand in hospitals and diagnostic centers statewide.